rnnkkj/rnnkkj/README.md

 **`Desenvolvedor de IA`**

-Olá meu nome é Ruan, tenho 15 anos e sou natural de Assis SP.
-Concluindo o 1 Ano do Ensino Médio.
-Atualmente, estou cursando Desenvolvimento Full Stack Python na EBAC e construindo alguns projetos pessoais.
-Gosto muito de tecnologia e tenho o sonho de trabalhar no ramo da programação de IA.
+Hello, my name is Ruan, I'm 15 years old and I'm from Assis SP.
+Completing the 1st year of high school.
+I'm currently studying Full Stack Python Development at EBAC and building some personal projects.
+I really like technology and I dream of working in the field of AI programming.

 <p align="left">
     <a href="https://www.youtube.com/@RNNKK">